fahmirizalbudi/winmodal/README.md

 ### Using Options

 You can customize modal behavior using `WinModalOptions`.
-Options allow you to configure overlay color, opacity, animation speed, and more.
+Options allow you to configure transition, draggable, and overlay.

 ```csharp
 var options = new WinModalOptions